Airline industry braces for prolonged recovery from coronavirus crisis

 Planemakers are looking at drastic cuts in wide-body production amid a slump in demand for the industry's largest jetliners, manufacturing and supplier sources said.

-Deliveries of long-range jets like the Boeing Co <BA.N> 777 or 787 and Airbus SE <AIR.PA> A350 or A330 have been particularly badly hit as airlines seek deferrals and many withhold progress payments.
+Deliveries of long-range jets like the Boeing Co 777 or 787 and Airbus SE A350 or A330 have been particularly badly hit as airlines seek deferrals and many withhold progress payments.

-British Airways said on Thursday it has struck a deal with its unions to suspend more than 30,000 cabin crew and ground staff in one of the airline industry's most dramatic moves yet to survive the coronavirus pandemic.

-With global travel in turmoil as the virus takes hold around the world, BA's owner, IAG <ICAG.L>, said it would also cut capacity by 90% in April and May, and scrap its dividend, in a desperate bid to survive the worst crisis in its history.

 "We still don't know the severity of this situation.
 We still don't know how long it will last," Southwest Chief Executive Gary Kelly said in a video message.

-Vietnam Airlines <HVN.HM> will lose 50 trillion dong ($2.12 billion) in revenue this year as most of its 106-strong fleet have been grounded due to the coronavirus, state media reported on Thursday.

-Up to 10,000 employees, or half the company's staff, will have to stop working while others' salaries have been cut, Tuoi Tre newspaper cited the Chief Executive Officer Duong Chi Thanh as saying.

-(Reporting by Jamie Freed; additional reporting by Tracy Rucinski in Chicago, David Shepardson in Washington, Tim Hepher in Paris, Kate Holton in London and Khanh Vu in Hanoi; Editing by Lisa Shumaker)
+(Reporting by Jamie Freed and David Shepardson; additional reporting by Tracy Rucinski in Chicago, Tim Hepher in Paris, Kate Holton in London and Khanh Vu in Hanoi; Editing by Lisa Shumaker, Jane Wardell and Michael Perry)